ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 1. Create a new definition `d`, shadowing the first one
 1. Compute `f` of 7 again, the result is the same

-Although the new definition of `d` *shadows* the first one, its original value remains the one `f` uses.
-That first definition of `d` is trapped inside the definition of `f`.
-The environment is frozen as it was when `f` was defined, with the first value of `d`.
+Although the new definition of `d` *shadows* the first one, the original remains the one the function `f` uses.
+That first definition of `d` is captured inside the function `f`, so every time you call that function in the future (even after the second definition of `d`), you can be confident the function will behave the same.

+The `f` function's environment is captured with the first value of `d`.
+In other words, this `d` is *enclosed* inside the function `f`.
 A *function value* is a pair containing the function code and an environment.
 It is this pair that is called a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).

 But all future expressions will use the new value of `d` (`10`), as shown here: